robertocarroll/robertocarroll/_posts/2008-11-19-a-quiet-night-out.markdown

 It's not all about insulating yourself from the outside world, though.
 While technology is often accused of fragmenting society, dismantling the traditional bonds of family and friendship and limiting face-to-face communication, the silent disco concept and its offshoots help to bring people together in new ways.
 Take the group of besuited middle-aged men who I saw walking past the deck at Sho Cho, for example.
 At first they stopped and stared at the silent disco's patrons like they were observing some strange, exotic species in a zoo.

 For a moment I watched them looking in, then turned back to the dance floor.
 A few minutes later, that same group of men had donned their headphones, joined the crowds and started to shake their stuff.
 Maybe a quiet revolution really is under way.
 Few, it seems, are able to resist its muted call.

+*Published in [The National](http://www.thenational.ae/arts-culture/music/a-quiet-night-out?pageCount=0) on 19 November 2008.*